 When will placement test results be available?

 COMPASS test scores are available immediately following the completion of testing.
-After completing placement testing, you will be directed to the appropriate student orientation for your program of study.
-The interpretation of placement test scores in relation to course requirements will be covered during academic advising following orientation.
+After completing placement testing, you will receive further instructions from the admissions office concerning your next step.
+The interpretation of placement test scores in relation to course requirements will be covered during your meeting with your success coach.

 Is retesting allowed?

 If a retest is needed or requested, you may take one retest at a cost of $10 during a three-year period.
 Check with your academic advisor or the Assessment Center to determine if you qualify for retesting.

 How can I prepare for a COMPASS retest?

 Below you will find three options for preparing for an Accuplacer retest.
 Please keep in mind you only qualify for one retest in a three year period, so make sure you are well prepared.

 Option 1: Use customized on-line MyMathTest Program

 1. Access codes, which are good for sixteen weeks, are available in the Campus Store for $11 or on-line at www.mymathtest.com .

 2. Register in MyMathTest and take a diagnostic test.